SayLending.com Financial Network

 Prepay a little extra each month in order to take full advantage of the reduced cost.

+You can discipline yourself by establishing a reoccurring online payment schedules through your financial institution.
 You can also use an outside bill paying service to make your payments.
 But there is a cost to such services.

-See our information on prepayment management
+see our information on mortgage management notes

-Note: some mortgage lenders penalize on prepayment.
+• Note: some mortgage lenders penalize on prepayment.

 If a lender offers you a mortgage product that has a prepayment penalty, negotiate the terms to have that prepayment clause removed.